The Notre Dame Community // FAQs

 You spoke, and we listened!
 The Notre Dame Community was created as a direct result of feedback we received from students like you.

 At the end of each semester, we invite all NDignite Connection participants to tell us about their experience and share their ideas for program improvements.
 Students have consistently told us they would like more opportunities to interact with their peers, as well as with current Notre Dame students.
-Many of our former NDignite Connection participants have also expressed an interest in staying engaged with the University beyond ninth grade; however, they’ve also shared that high school is much more demanding than middle school, thus leaving less time for involvement in rigidly-structured programs.
+Many of our former NDignite Connection participants have also expressed an interest in staying engaged with the University beyond eighth and ninth grades; however, they’ve also shared that high school is much more demanding than middle school, thus leaving less time for involvement in rigidly-structured programs.
 Our hope is that The Notre Dame Community provides a unique space for high-achieving 9th and 10th grade students to connect with like-minded peers, learn more about the University of Notre Dame by interacting directly with current students, and continue exploring their gifts and talents in a flexible environment that fits their busy schedules.

 You will be expected to be an engaged, responsible, and respectful digital citizen.
 Not sure what that means?
 Click here for more information.